1. What is PL/SQL?

 31. What is Forward Declaration?

-In oracle declaring procedures within package body is called forward declaring generally before we are calling private procedures into public procedure first we must implements private into public procedure first we must implements private procedure within body otherwise use a forward declaration within package body.
+Answer: In oracle declaring procedures within package body are called forward declaring generally before we are calling private procedures into public procedure first we must implement private procedure within body otherwise use a forward declaration within the package body.

 Procedure: A procedure does not have a return type and should not return any value but it can have a return statement that simply stops its execution and returns to the caller.
 A procedure is used to return multiple values otherwise it is generally similar to a function.